ashleighrene/ashleighrene/README.md

    - Increasing my knowledge of SQL and Tableau.
    - Creating and updating data-driven projects for a new portfolio.

-### I like to play Tabletop games, hike, cook, read, and knit. :evergreen_tree:
+### I like to play tabletop games, hike, cook, read, and knit. :evergreen_tree:

 ### Feel free to reach out with any questions on my linkedin!  :mailbox: